Home Collections Low PE Ratio Stocks in India: Meaning, Features & Benefits

 5. What is a good PE ratio for stocks?

-A P/E ratio below 20 often indicates a potentially attractive investment.
+A P/E ratio below 20 often can be considered an ideal PE ratio.
 It’s important to note that the average P/E ratio can differ by industry, so what is deemed favourable or unfavourable depends on the comparison context.